 Looking for a place to eat some modern British food?
 If so, The Princess of Shoreditch is the ideal place for you.
 The 2-floor pub-restaurant has a nice, cosy setting, making it the perfect place to enjoy a delicious meal.
 With a wide selection of different foods and drinks to choose from, all being served as generous portions, you definitely won’t regret coming here.
 Make your way up the spiral staircase from the bustling downstairs bar and enter the stunning dining room where you will be blown away by the top-quality food and outstanding service.

 We hope we have helped you out by narrowing it down to the top 5 best and most unique places to eat in Shoreditch.
 However, remember that there are plenty more outstanding restaurants in this famous inner-city district to discover, so see what else you can find.
-If you’re staying in the Point A Hotel, feel free to ask for any further information at reception.
+If you’re staying at our Shoreditch hotel, feel free to ask for any further information at reception.

 Shoreditch is famous for attracting young, quirky and creative types as well as being home to some of the weirdest and most wonderful bars.
 If you’re looking for place to go for a night out that you’ll never forget, then Shoreditch is the answer.
 With urban art spaces, underground dens and hidden speakeasies, Shoreditch bars are some of the coolest in the city.
 Check out our list of the best bars in Shoreditch here: